This tutorial demonstrates how to clear and remove all formatting in Excel and Google Sheets.

-In Excel, we can remove all formatting from a cell or range of cells with one command.
-This means that all formatting will be set to default and any bolding, colors, number formats, etc. will be removed.
-Let’s say that we have a range of cells formatted as shown in the picture below.
+In Excel, you can remove all formatting from a cell or range of cells with one command.
+This resets all formatting; any bolding, colors, number formats, etc. are cleared.
+Say you have a dataset formatted as shown in the picture below.

 As a result, all data formats are cleared from range B2:D9.
 All cells are left bottom aligned, there is no background color, and all data have a general format.